kubernetes-sigs/gateway-api/geps/gep-3779/index.md

 #### Ambient Meshes

   * **Architecture**: Two-tier proxy system
     * Node-L4-proxy: Handles identity-based policies and port enforcement
     * L7 enforcement point (waypoint proxy): Handles advanced L7 features

   * **Targeting**:
     * Label selectors for node proxy distribution
     * Service targetRef for L7 enforcement at waypoints
-  * **Constraint**: Selectors and targetRef cannot be used together
+    * **Constraint**: Selectors and targetRefs cannot be used together

+  * **Enforcement Point**: When using label selectors, enforcement at the node-proxy, when targeting a Service, enforcement happens at the Waypoint delegate for that service.

 ### Key Challenges

   1. **Architectural Differences**: Ambient meshes separate L4 and L7 enforcement, while sidecars handle both
   2. **Targeting Mechanisms**:
     * Ambient struggles with label selectors for L7 enforcement on waypoints ([#label-selectors-aren't-good-for-ambient-l7](#label-selectors-arent-good-for-ambient-l7))
     * Sidecars have difficulty supporting Service targeting for L7 enforcement ([#loss-of-service-context](#loss-of-service-context))

   3. **API Consistency**: Need a unified approach that works across all implementations

 There a few options are available for `targetRef`.
 This GEP starts by specifying the recommendation, but you will **highly** benefit from going over the alternatives a few times and the detailed comparison at [https://docs.google.com/document/d/1CeagBnHDPbzpYAxBmtJqTshxAW8l-aRPwvwgAGbnv2I/edit?tab=t.0](https://docs.google.com/document/d/1CeagBnHDPbzpYAxBmtJqTshxAW8l-aRPwvwgAGbnv2I/edit?tab=t.0) to understand how we got to this recommendation.